makersacademy/bowling-challenge/README.md

 _Frames will now be referred to by their index in the frames array._

 Now for spares.
 Wrote a test that recording 5 three times should result with runningTotal(0) returning 15 (5 + 5 + 5 on the first roll of the next frame as bonus).
-Red
+Red.

 In order to help pass this test the frame should know if its score is a spare.